SystemFw/blog/content/staging/paxos-failures.md

 The core of the issue is that writers write to storage servers _too
-eagerly_: a WOR write is only valid if its value is written to a majority of storage servers, but by the time the writer realises it doesn't have a majority, the damage is already done as some storage servers have already been set.
+eagerly_: a WOR write is only valid if its value is written to a majority of storage servers, but by the time a writer realises it doesn't have a majority, the damage is already done as some storage servers have already been set.

-Writer cannot actually find out whether or not it has a majority: even if it queries the storage servers, their state might change right after the writer has received its response, but before it can act on it.
+A writer cannot actually find out whether or not it has a majority: even if it queries the storage servers, their state might change right after the writer has received its response, but before it can act on it.